GoraNetwork/gora-dao-smartcontracts/README.md

 - There are one Proposal and one Vesting contract per Proposal to make the GoraDAO as decentralized and permission-less as possible!
 - ABIs complying to ARC4
 - No Update or Delete for Proposals
-- No app optin or local state usage anywhere
+- No app opt-in or local state usage anywhere

 As illustrated in following diagram GoraDAO on-chain architecture is focused on integration and interoperability with existing working Gora smart contracts!